-Step 3: Elaboration of the Draft new SAPBIO
+Step 3: Elaboration of the Draft post-2020 SAP BIO

-A first draft of the new SAPBIO will be elaborated under the coordination of SPA/RAC and submitted for a consultation process involving the relevant organisations and secretariats of relevant regional agreements (GFCM, ACCOBAMS, European Commission, IUCN, etc.).
+A first draft of the new SAP BIO will be elaborated under the coordination of SPA/RAC using the results of Step 2.
+It will be submitted for a consultation process involving the relevant organisations and Secretariats of relevant regional bodies (GFCM, ACCOBAMS, European Commission, IUCN, etc.).
+To this end, a second meeting of the SAP BIO Advisory Committee will be convened by SPA/RAC